Aiko Goto has been a member of the Australian Chamber Orchestra (ACO) since 1998.

 She began her violin training at the age of three with the Suzuki Method and studied at the Toho Gakuen School of Music in Japan.
 Aiko received a scholarship to study at the Juilliard School in New York under Dorothy DeLay and Masao Kawasaki, graduating in 1994.

-As a winner of Artist International’s 1994 Young Artists Award in NY, and The All Performance Music Society Competition of Japan, Aiko made her New York Debut at The Carnegie Weil Recital Hall in 1995 receiving the highest critical acclaim.
-In 1997, she played for The International Refugee Fund attended by the Japanese Royal Family.
-Until 1998 Aiko was the coordinator of strings in the faculty of the Newark School of the Arts in the USA.
+In 1995 she made her New York debut at the Carnegie Weil Recital Hall and in 1997 she performed for the International Refugee Fund attended by the Japanese Royal Family.
+Aiko was the Coordinator of Strings at Newark School of the Arts in the USA until 1998.

 She has been a member of the Saito Kinen Orchestra since 1995 (directed by Seiji Ozawa) and has been Concertmaster for several of its programs since 2014.
 She has played annually in Nobuko Imai’s Viola and Chamber Music Festival.
 Since 2000, Aiko has held annual charity concert at the Japanese Embassy in Canberra and she has held solo recitals around Australia, and in 2006 gave recitals in Tokyo for the Australia–Japan Year of Exchange.

 In 2011 Aiko was invited to be Guest Director and soloist with the Willoughby Symphony Orchestra, and produced and performed in ‘Concert for Japan’, raising funds for the Tohoku Japan Earthquake and Tsunami appeal.